-• 60% of teachers will have reached the proficiency level as defined by the Massachusetts Technology Self-Assessment Tool (TSAT)3 or similar tool as approved by the District.
-The results of the survey which we administered shall be the guiding tool in planning our professional development so that we may exceed that goal
+FY 2013-2014 - 80% of teachers will have reached the competencies aligned in the proficiency level of the Massachusetts Technology Self-Assessment Tool (TSAT) or similar tool as approved by the District.
+The results shall be the tool in planning our professional development to meet or exceed this goal.